ps-tuebingen-courses/pl1-lecture-notes/src/26-stlc/stlc.md

 The Simply Typed Lambda Calculus
 ================================

+We will now consider the so-called _Simply Typed Lambda Calculus_ (STLC).
 We start with the untyped substitution-based lambda calculus augmented by the possibility to add type annotations to function definitions.
 The type annotation is ignored by the interpreter.
 Why are we using the substitution-based interpreter?
 Because it is simpler to state the type soundness